langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

     -	Renders a web page/fragment which is returned to the browser by the ASP NET system
     -	Provides automatic logging, exception handling and profiling
 -	Commands: keep the request parameters, the html produced as a result of the request and additional data.
--	CommandHandlers: do the actial processing of the requests
+-	CommandHandlers: do the actual processing of the requests
 -	AuthService: authentication service
 -	UIBuilder: assembles various parts of the page and renders the final HTML sent to the browser
 -	Repository: data storage faced service.
 It’s using EFCore but it can be easily changed to other ORM